Billzxl/LLM-material/README.md

 We will gradually expand the contents of this repository, which is an ongoing long-term endeavor.

 ## 2023.12.18 Announcement
-We'll be focusing on updating RAG-related content for 1 to 2 weeks
+We'll be focusing on updating RAG-related materials for 1 to 2 weeks

 We will improve other aspects of the repository within 1 to 2 months
 # Large Language Models Overview 🚀 <a name="overview"></a>